ilmedova/ilmedova/README.md

 - 😊 I am a root user of this github page you see <br/>
 - 🚀 I’m currently slowly working on my composer package <a href="https://github.com/ilmedova/chattle">Chattle</a>.
 Development on package goes slow as I have a job, sorry! <br/>
 - 💬 Ask me about PHP, Java, React and Python <br/>
-- 🗿 Fun fact **I am unable to type with boxing gloves on, but whoever can?<br/>

 <h2>contacts:</h2>
 <p>